Shopify Marketing to New Audiences: Diversifying Beyond Paid Ads

 Q: Should I use all these channels or pick a few?

 Start with 3-4 channels.
 Master them before adding more.
 Email capture (Week 2) is easy and immediate.
 Organic search (Week 3) takes time but compounds.
 Influencer partnerships (Week 4) scale quickly.
 Master these three.
 Add affiliate and PR once these are working.
+Once the list is growing, a structured Shopify email marketing strategy is what turns that new-audience traffic into repeat revenue rather than a one-off sale.

 About the Author